ibm-cloud-docs/monitoring/windows.md

 ## Step 4.
 Monitor Windows system metrics
 {: #windows_step4}

 To monitor Windows systems metrics, you can use the default dashboard `Windows Node Overview` to view the Windows metrics.
-This default dashboard is located in the section **Hosts adn Containers.**
+This default dashboard is located in the section **Hosts and Containers.**

 ## Step 5.
 [Optional] Verifying uptime for Windows with Prometheus Blackbox exporter